stephen-fox/packer-breadcrumbs/README.md

 - `git_revision` - The current git revision hash
 - `packer_build_name` - The name of the packer build (e.g., 'virtualbox-iso')
 - `packer_build_type` - The packer build type (e.g., 'virtualbox-iso')
-- `packer_user_variables` - A map of user variables names to values provided to packer.
+- `packer_user_variables` - A map of user variable names to values provided to packer.
 For example:
 ```json
 {